Microchipping, stray and lost dogs

 Watch our video to find out more.

-Every year, thousands of stray dogs are unable to be reunited with their owners because their tag and chip details are not up to date.
-So, if you move to a new house or change your phone number, make updating the details on your dog’s tag and chip a number one priority.
+If you move to a new house or change your phone number, make updating the details on your dog’s tag and chip a number one priority.
 It is also a legal requirement to keep these details up to date.
 If your details are not correct you could face a fine.

 It’s simple to update the details for your dog’s microchip: you can do it online, by telephone or by post, depending on which database your chip is registered to.
 Charges for updating your chip details vary across the microchip databases.
 If you aren’t sure who your chip details are registered with, you can call any of the companies listed on our below and they will be able to tell you which company you need to contact: